Osteopathic Medicine

 The bio-mechanical arm of Healing Tree Osteopathy

 Dr. David Bennett has been an Osteopath for the past 26 years, and has a broad range of clinical experience.
-He has discovered over the years that mechanical (practitioner-directed) treatment methods and spiritually orientated (finding Health and self-healing capacity within) treatment methods are like oil and water, and seldom mix properly.
+He has discovered over the years that mechanical (practitioner-directed) treatment methods and spiritually orientated (finding Health and self-healing within) treatment methods are like oil and water, and seldom mix well together.

 Since David seeks to meet the unique needs of each person that he sees, he operates 2 entirely different clinics within the same Quindalup (Dunsborough) practice - Healing Tree Osteopathy and Dunsborough Back Pain Relief.